Your year-end tax statement summarizes the previous 12 months of payments, taxes, and interest.

-Your year end statement summarizes your previous twelve months of payment, taxes, and interest.
-You’ll probably want to include a copy of this when you file your taxes.
+You’ll probably want to have a copy of this when you file your taxes.

 If your loan was transferred during the prior year, you’ll receive statements from Mr. Cooper and your previous lender no later than January 31st.

-Your 1099-INT summarizes any interest earned and due to you on your mortgage account.
-If you didn’t receive a 1099 INT, it’s because you either were paid less than $10.00 in accrued interest in your escrow account or your interest income was paid on January 2nd, so you won’t receive one until next year.
+If you didn’t receive a 1099-INT, it’s because you were either paid less than $10.00 in accrued interest in your escrow account or your interest income was paid on or after January 2nd, so you won’t receive one until next year.

-If your name and/or address changed from what’s shown on the year-end tax statement, don't sweat it.
-This doesn’t affect the reporting to the IRS, so you don’t need a corrected 1098.
+If your name and/or address changed from what’s shown on the year-end tax statement, it doesn’t affect the reporting to the IRS, so you don’t need a corrected 1098.

 PO Box 612488

-After we receive the form, we’ll process it within five to seven business days.
+After we receive the form, we’ll process it within 5-7 business days.

 The amount on your year-end tax statement is based on disbursements—payments from your escrow account—minus any refunds received.
 You can verify any amounts paid for taxes and/or insurance by looking at the payment history on your previous monthly statements or by contacting your taxing authority or insurance company.